EvanoriMemoria/aberrant_winds/src/pages/posts/010-rotn-beta-lag-reduction.md

 I would like to thank Kale_Thyself for their work in reducing lag on beta servers.
 They supplied us with a list of tweaks with the goal of reducing lag.
 Here are the tweaks for posterity:

-1. In primitivemobs/primitivemods.cfg on line 35 modify "Enable Goblin"=true to false.
+1. ~~In primitivemobs/primitivemods.cfg on line 35 modify "Enable Goblin"=true to false.~~
+Do not implement this change, it causes console spam and integration errors.
+If you already have modified it, you can just revert the line to true.
 2. In betternether.cfg on line 424 modify CityEnabled=true to false.
 3. In nyx.cfg on line 250 modify meteorChanceAfterGateNight=0.0007 to 0.00007.
 4. In nyx.cfg on line 271 change meteorKillUnloaded=false to true.
 5. In onslaught/onslaught.cfg on line 95 modify MAX\_CONCURRENT\_INVASIONS=5 to 2.

 Please note these tips are specifically relating to Rebirth of the Night modpack version 3.0 Beta 5 and may not be applicable in subsequent versions of the modpack.
+Results may vary.

+Edited July 12th 2021.